PLU HS Programming Contest Details

 - Top three teams in each division (novice, advanced) will receive medals.

-- Top team in the advanced division will receive a trophy that is engraved with their names and the name of their high school.
-The winning team will retain the trophy for one year to be displayed at their high school.
+- Top team in the advanced division will receive a trophy that is engraved with their names and the name of their school.
+The winning team will retain the trophy for one year to be displayed at their school.